How to meet accounting requirements for evergreen leases under IFRS 16 and ASC 842 using Nakisa’s lease accounting software

 Evergreen leases present unique challenges, including accurately identifying them, determining termination rights, managing notice periods, and handling remeasurement processes.
 Missteps in these areas can lead to significant errors, non-compliance, and increased administrative burdens.

-To help you navigate these challenges, we’ll dive into the accounting requirements for evergreen leases under IFRS 16 and ASC 842, providing practical examples and best practices.
-Then, we’ll introduce you to Nakisa’s lease accounting software (AKA Nakisa Lease Administration or NLA)—a powerful solution that simplifies even the most complex processes, like managing evergreen leases and automatic rollover provisions.
+To help you navigate these challenges, we’ll dive into the accounting requirements for evergreen leases under IFRS 16 and ASC 842 providing practical examples and best practices.
 Our goal is to equip you with the knowledge and tools to confidently manage evergreen leases with precision and efficiency.
+Let’s dive in!

 Table of contents